 Make your tutorial more attractive with callouts (video illustrations such as text or pictures), some flash effects, or with PowerPoint slides.
 Prepare the things you want to add to the video, and make sure that they can be combined.

 I use Camtasia to record my videos because it has many useful functions and special effects.
 You can use a free trial version for 30 days or buy it for $299.
-To make the highest quality of video, you should choose the select area with dimensions for Full HD: 1280 x 720.
+To makea higher quality video, you should opt for at least Full HD: 1280×720.

 Separate your recordings